ayahariri/Reading-Notes/README.md

 - Thailand
 You need to make sure you put a space after the number or dash.

-Tables are also a fun way to display your information or comparison for a specific topic, I will use the example above by using this criteria:ummertime Countries | Winter Countries
+Tables are also a fun way to display your information or comparison for a specific topic, I will use the example above by using this criteria:
+Summertime Countries | Winter Countries
 ------------ | -------------
 Bora Bora | Canada
 Maldives | Russia